 We encourage the community to continue to monitor for symptoms and to get tested no matter how mild.

 Information on where you can access a testing clinic in Burwood can be found here

 For everyone’s safety we need to do the right thing.

-Click and Collect allows Burwood residents or workers to reserve up to 10 library items and collect it during designated hours in a contactless way.
+Click and Collect allows Burwood residents or workers to reserve up to 10 library items and collect it during designated hours on Sundays in a contactless way.
 In addition, the home delivery library service has been extended for vulnerable customers.
+This service will continue until the end of December.
 Please visit Burwood Library for further information.